speakeasy-api/openapi-directory/SDKs/osf.io/2.0/java/README.md

 * `nodesContributorsRead` - Retrieve a contributor
 * `nodesCreate` - Create a node
 * `nodesDelete` - Delete a node
-* `nodesDraftRegistrationsCreate` - Create a draft registration
+* `nodesDraftRegistrationsCreate` - Create a draft registration based on your current project Node.
 * `nodesDraftRegistrationsDelete` - Delete a draft registration
 * `nodesDraftRegistrationsList` - List all draft registrations
 * `nodesDraftRegistrationsPartialUpdate` - Update a draft registration
-* `nodesDraftRegistrationsRead` - Retrieve a draft registration
 * `nodesFilesList` - List all node files
 * `nodesFilesRead` - Retrieve a file
 * `nodesForksCreate` - Create a fork of this node